Socrats/EGTTools/README.md

 The [Invasion example](docs/examples/plot_invasion_diagram.ipynb) is a jupyter notebook calculates the fixation probabilities and stationary distribution of a Normal Form Game with 5 strategies and then plots an invasion diagram.

+The [Plot 2 Simplex](docs/examples/plot_simplex.ipynb) is a jupyter notebook that shows how to use EGTtools to plot the evolutionary dynamics in a 2 Simplex (a triangle), both for infinite and finite populations.

 For example, assuming the following payoff matrix:

 ![A=\begin{pmatrix} -0.5 & 2 \\ 0 & 0 \end{pmatrix}](https://latex.codecogs.com/gif.latex?A=\begin{pmatrix}&space;-0.5&space;&&space;2&space;\\\\&space;0&space;&&space;0&space;\end{pmatrix})